rackerlabs/rackspace-how-to/content/cloud-servers/install-nextcloud-on-debian-10.md

     apt install php7.3-intl php-imagick php7.3-xml php7.3-zip

-After you install MySQL or MariaDB, you should run the following command to secure your database:
+After you install MariaDB, you should run the following command to secure your database:

     mysql_secure_installation